Erica Jacobsen shares highlights from the August 2018 issue of the Journal of Chemical Education.

 Every year, high school teachers across the country are asked to write college recommendations for their current and former students.
 With today’s competitive college culture, and an ever-growing list of teacher responsibilities—how can we be expected to write 10, sometimes more, original college recommendations each year for our students?
 As a teacher who was just introduced to all of this two years ago, I’ve spoken with college recruiters, researched how and what to include within a recommendation letter, consulted with guidance counselors (who see the range of recommendations, confidentially), and, most importantly, spoken with veteran teachers who write recommendation letters.
 After putting together the results of everything that I have learned, I have developed the following set of tips and advice.
 So, whether you are a pro at writing recommendation letters and are just looking to keep your letters fresh or you are a complete novice, as I was not too long ago, I hope that my advice will be helpful to you.

 The national ACS James Bryant Conant award was established in 1965 to encourage and recognize outstanding high school chemistry teachers.
 Candidates are chosen based upon evidence of high quality teaching, ability to challenge and inspire, extracurricular activities that support their work and pursuit of continued improvement of their role as an educator.
-The award will be sponsored by the Journal of Chemical Education and ChemEd X with a permanent endowment beginning in 2016.
+There have been a variety of sponsors of the award including Thermo Fisher Scientific.
+As of 2017, the Journal of Chemical Education and ChemEd X have created a permanent endowment to fund this prestigious award.
 Find out more about the Conant Award at ACS.org.

 The College Board released a new framework for the AP chemistry course that teachers are using this year.
 The new curriculum emphasizes big ideas, enduring understandings, and science practices.